-Shelley Nowling, City Secretary, serves as a primary contact to the City Council.
-Shelley prepares correspondence and agenda items for Council Members along with scheduling meetings and relaying messages from constituents.
-As City Secretary, Shelley is responsible for preparing and coordinating agenda items for City Council Members and she works with staff to include information needed by Council to make informed decisions on the dais.
-An important function of the City Secretary is to notify the public of open meetings including the City Council meetings, Council-appointed Boards and Commissions Meetings, and other public notifications such as elections.
-The City Secretary is responsible for ensuring compliance with the State Open Meetings Act.
+The City Secretary serves as a primary contact to the City Council.
+Robyn prepares correspondence and agenda items for Council Members along with scheduling meetings and relaying messages from constituents.
+As City Secretary, Robyn is responsible for preparing and coordinating agenda items for City Council Members and she works with staff to include information needed by Council to make informed decisions on the dais.
+An important function of the City Secretary’s Office is to notify the public of open meetings including the City Council meetings, Council-appointed Boards and Commissions Meetings, and other public notifications such as elections.
+The City Secretary’s Office is responsible for ensuring compliance with the State Open Meetings Act.
 To see upcoming public meetings around the city, please logon to Public Meetings Calendar.

-City Council meetings require a complete, permanent record of the discussion and actions taken and the City Secretary is responsible for drafting detailed minutes for the governing body of the City of Georgetown.
+City Council meetings require a complete, permanent record of the discussion and actions taken and the City Secretary is responsible for drafting minutes for the governing body of the City of Georgetown.
 These minutes provide a chronological history of specific topics that are invaluable to the flow of policy and historical understanding of the community.
-To review City Council agendas and minutes, please logon to Agendas.
+To review minutes of previous Council, or Board and Commission Meetings, go to Minutes.

-After City Council passes legislation, the City Secretary oversees the codification of ordinances with the Municipal Code Corporation.
-To visit the Code of Ordinances online, visit Code of Ordinances.
+After City Council passes legislation, the City Secretary’s office oversees the codification of ordinances with the Municipal Code Corporation.
+View Georgetown’s online Code of Ordinances.

-The City Secretary drafts Mayoral proclamations and arranges official appearances of the Mayor at local and regional community events.
+The City Secretary’s Office drafts Mayoral proclamations and arranges official appearances of the Mayor at local and regional community events.
 To request a ceremonial document or presentation, please review and submit this information.
 Robyn also serves as the staff liaison to the city’s Ethics Commission.

-The City Secretary also verifies compliance with the City ordinance regarding Texas Alcoholic Beverage Permits, distance regulations and is responsible for reviewing applications and signing all permits within the city limits.
+The City Secretary’s office also verifies compliance with the City ordinance regarding Texas Alcoholic Beverage Permits, distance regulations and is responsible for reviewing applications and signing all permits within the city limits.
 Please see this page for more information.